Statistics on the Value and Importance of Intellectual Property

 How can registering your trademarks help your business?

 - Trademarks are low cost intellectual property assets, and as such, an investment in a trademark is a worthwhile endeavor even for a very small firm.

-- Getting a trademark could help you stay in business: applying for a trademark prolongs the lifespan of a firm by 6.6 years on average; applying for a renewal of a trademark further extends that lifespan; further, firms that applied for at least one trademark have a 16% lower chance of exiting the market over a 5-year period than firms inactive with intellectual property rights, all other variables equal.
+- Getting a trademark registration for your business or trade name could help you stay in business: applying for a trademark registration prolongs the lifespan of a firm by 6.6 years on average; applying for a renewal of a trademark registration further extends that lifespan; further, firms that applied for at least one trademark registration have a 16% lower chance of exiting the market over a 5-year period than firms inactive with intellectual property rights, all other variables equal.

-- Trademarks can increase your profits: enhanced trademark protection raises firm profitability by 1.7% and firm value by 11.9%, relative to matched and industry year adjusted control firms; it is also proven that investors assign higher values to companies with larger trademark portfolios.
+- Trademark registrations can increase your profits: the enhanced trademark protection granted by registering your trademarks raises firm profitability by 1.7% and firm value by 11.9%, relative to matched and industry year adjusted control firms; it is also proven that investors assign higher values to companies with larger trademark portfolios.

-- Trademarks can help you leverage firm assets, emphasize the importance of the trademark to insiders and outsiders, and improve the marketability of firm assets
+- Trademark registrations can help you leverage firm assets, emphasize the importance of the trademark to insiders and outsiders, and improve the marketability of firm assets.

-- However, small firms are consistently behind on capitalizing on trademark benefits: only 30% of small firms have applied for trademark applications, as opposed to 90% of large ones.
+- However, small firms are consistently behind on capitalizing on trademark benefits: only 30% of small firms have applied for trademark registrations, as compare to over 90% of large ones.